Dr Ben Webber (School of Environmental Sciences, University of East Anglia)

 Extreme weather in the tropics, particularly in the form of heavy rainfall and strong winds, can destroy the lives and livelihoods of the local population through flooding, landslides and impacts on agriculture and local infrastructure.
 Such extreme weather in the tropics is primarily controlled by large scale weather patterns such as convectively coupled equatorial Kelvin waves (Figure 1), the Madden-Julian Oscillation (MJO) or El Nino-Southern Oscillation (ENSO).
 Although the broad features of these tropical weather patterns are known, their impact on extreme weather is not; this represents a major gap in our understanding of tropical weather.

-We seek an enthusiastic, pro-active student with strong scientific interests and self-motivation.
-You will have a degree in physics, mathematics, meteorology, oceanography or environmental science with good numerical ability.
+We seek an enthusiastic, pro-active individual with strong scientific interests and self-motivation.
+You will have a degree in physics, mathematics, meteorology, oceanography or environmental science.
+Prior experience of programming is desirable.